Why did your eye doctor prescribe ‘low plus lenses’ for your child?

 Low plus lenses and reading efficiency

-According to recent research that investigated the effects of wearing low plus lenses while reading:
+Recent research investigated the effects of wearing low plus lenses while reading.
+The study concluded the following:

 - Low plus lenses had a significant positive effect on reading comprehension for all subjects.